 Since more than half of the MPJE questions have typically focused on controlled substance medications, the review will focus on the federal Controlled Substances Act, DEA regulations, and associated Florida laws.
 The federal Food Drug and Cosmetic Act and its amendments, and accompanying FDA regulations are also discussed.
 Recent changes to federal law (e.g., the Compounding Quality Act, FDA Safety & Innovation Act of 2012, etc.) and state laws (e.g., pharmacist to intern ratio, etc.) will also be reviewed.

 The UF Pharmacy Law Exam Review course is a non-credit course open to all individuals preparing to take the Florida MPJE.
 The six-hour course consists of audio-recorded lectures with PowerPoint presentations and a multiple choice self assessment.
-Students may stop and start the recording as they like, and may access the materials as many times as they like up until the site is disabled at the end of April next year.
+Students may stop and start the recording as they like, and may access the materials as many times as they like up until the site is disabled on May 31st 2019.